 Here are two of the most popular soups on the blog:

-Bill and I wish you a new year of 2020 filled with health, happiness, prosperity and all beautiful things.
+My husband and I wish you a new year of 2021 filled with health, happiness, prosperity, and all beautiful things.

-Please share the love and pin this vertical image, thank you!Print
+Please share the love and pin this image, thank you!Print

 - Instant Pot‘SAUTE’.